Mathnerd314/stroscot/docs/FAQ.rst

 * LLVM compiles to JS and there are LLVM bindings available for JS
 * TypeScript doesn't add much besides compilation overhead

+Since then, development has shifted to Haskell, for other reasons:

+* The compiler/type system prevents a lot of common errors (particularly typos, which JS doesn't detect until late)
+* A lot of other type-system-heavy projects are written in Haskell

 Where can I ask questions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~